jrusk/pandoc_resume/resume.md

 **Intuitive Technology, Technical Support Manager**

 Intuitive Technology was a software startup building VoIP telephone systems with open source software.
 I managed the technical support department and worked escalated cases.
-I also wrote administrator guides for our products and tested new releases.
+I wrote administrator guides for our products and tested new releases.

 **Qwest, Sales Engineer for National Accounts**